alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

     ![](images/media/rds_local_nps_remote_server_timeouts.png)

 -	Click “OK” twice and close “Network Policy Server” MMC

+### Configuration of SSL on RDS Gateway

+- Ensure you have [Certbot](https://certbot.eff.org/) installed.
+This requires using a Mac or Linux computer.

+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

+- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/04_create_rds/` directory of the Safe Haven repository

+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

+- Run the `./Create_Or_Renew_Ssl_Cert.ps1` script, providing the DSG ID when prompted

 ### Install software on RDS Session Host 2 (Presentation server / Remote desktop server)